Sous-vide fillet of lamb with aubergine and cherry tomatoes

 - Wash the lamb fillets under cold running water and pat dry.
 Brush them with 2 tablespoons of olive oil and season with the fennel and coriander seeds, ½ teaspoon of salt and ½ teaspoon of pepper.

 - Wash 4 sage leaves, shake them dry, put them into a vacuum bag along with the lamb fillets, and vacuum cook.
+Alternatively, put the lamb fillets and the sage leaves in freezer bags.
+Place the freezer bags in water with their openings pointing upwards and press the air out of them completely, then seal them tight with clips.

 - Wash, dry and halve the aubergines, and season the cut sides with ½ teaspoon of salt and ½ teaspoon of pepper.
 Place on a baking sheet, cut side down, and drizzle over 4 tablespoons of olive oil.
 Bake in the pre-heated oven for 1 hour.